A new litter was born October 15 to our female, Bella and our male, Diesel. Photos and details of each are included on our Available Puppies page.

-The blue merle below is one of our past pups named Bonnie Blue by her new owner, Carolyn.
-She is now a trucking pup residing in Tennessee.
+The photo below is of one of our past puppies - 9 year old Bruiser with his owner, Kristin.
+Bruiser was a special part of Kristin's wedding day.
+She provides a great home in New York for two of our past puppies and will also be taking home one from our newest litter.
 Check out our Past Puppies page for other puppies born on our farm that now have new owners.

 Rest in peace sweet Dylan.
 We miss you so much but know that you are enjoying greener pastures with Toby.